 A programme of training created specifically for schools, colleges and conservatoires in the performing arts.
-Designed to help both students and staff address a range of topics in relation to equality, diversity and inclusion.
+Designed to help both students and staff address a range of topics in relation to equality, diversity and inclusion, as well as a space for reflection on personal and professional development.

 Training created specifically for performing arts colleges and conservatoires

-• Providing practical advice and tools to take away, and a supportive and structured space to work through difficult topics
+Providing a supportive and structured space to work through difficult topics, with practical advice and tools to takeaway

 Photo: P Fysh

-Designed to support vocational learning, these sessions make space for students to think beyond the technical skills of their craft and explore the industry (and their role within it) on a deeper level.
+Student sessions are designed to support vocational learning and make space for students to think beyond the technical skills of their craft and explore the industry (and their role within it) on a deeper level.
 Students will come away empowered with the awareness and confidence they need to navigate the industry as individuals, whilst also understanding how they can become a force for positive change in an inclusive, collaborative space.

 “After the sessions, I feel I have gained the tools to navigate my way through difficult situations in the industry.
 Being able to communicate assertively and stand by my morals is absolutely necessary practice not just for work, but life.”